 "Samsung Electronics has decided to commercialize the display fingerprint reader on the Galaxy S10," said Samsung Electronics in the statement sent to ET News, translated into English.
 "We know Samsung Display is in charge of the display and Qualcomm is in the spotlight."

-A SamMobile report in late August suggested that the two higher-end Galaxy 10 models will include the ultrasonic fingerprint sensor in the display, while the lower-end version will instead use an optical fingerprint sensor in the screen.
+A SamMobile report in late August suggested that the two higher-end Galaxy S10 models will include the ultrasonic fingerprint sensor in the display (which Evan Blass has since echoed), while the lower-end version will instead use an optical fingerprint sensor (like the Huawei Mate 20 Pro) in the screen.
 The optical approach is considered to be less consistent, but it's also much cheaper technology.

 However, according to Bloomberg, the cheapest version of the Galaxy S10 may skip the in-display fingerprint sensor.
 Mobile Fun has since backed this up in January 2019, suggesting that the Galaxy S10 E (or Lite) does not have an in-screen sensor.

 The ultrasonic fingerprint sensor could provide an unexpected headache, however: case maker ArmadilloTek claims that it has used a test model and that screen protectors don't work on the S10 phones.
 As a result, their Vanguard case won't have a screen protector, and it could prove to be an impediment to other case makers and users who rely on that extra later of protection.

 The Galaxy S10 may also have a "Powershare" feature that lets the handset wirelessly charge other phones placed on its back, suggests Gizmodo.
 That's the same kind of ability seen on the Mate 20 Pro.

 Thankfully, the Galaxy S10 models look to keep the 3.5mm headphone port intact - that's according to the all-angles photos shared by AllAboutSamsung.